gijsvdbeuken/IPS3-DB02-analysis-security/README.md

 React, a widely-used JavaScript library for building user interfaces, enables developers to construct reusable components, making it a favored tool for intricate web applications.
 User authentication is a large element of any web application, and there are numerous resources offering insights into implementing effective authentication mechanisms in React applications.

-For instance, the "Complete Guide: Authentication with React Router v6" article presents a comprehensive tutorial on incorporating authentication with React Router.
+For instance, the [Complete Guide: Authentication with React Router v6](#references) article presents a comprehensive tutorial on incorporating authentication with React Router.
 It covers the process of initiating a new React project, installing React Router, and configuring routes.
 The tutorial also underscores the utilization of the useAuth hook for proficiently managing user authentication states.

-Similarly, the article titled "Implementing Protected Route and Authentication in React.js" explores the application of React Router for handling routing in web applications.
+Similarly, the article titled [Implementing Protected Route and Authentication in React.js](#references) explores the application of React Router for handling routing in web applications.
 It stresses the significance of proper application structuring and securing routes.

 ### Role-Based Access Control in React